ronniearistil/FinTrackPro-Full-Stack.v3/client/README.md

 4. Access the app in your browser at [http://localhost:3001]

 # Features
-## MVP Features
 - Secure user authentication and session management.
-- Add, edit, delete, and view projects and expenses.
+- Add, edit, delete/Archive, and view projects and expenses.
 - Dynamic dashboards for visualizing project budgets and expenses.
 - Stretch Goals
 - Financial forecasting using libraries like NumPy.